skmcwilliams/Racing-Telemetry/README.txt

 - renames columns of the CSV file to something that is more recognizeable
 - condenses the data to be one dimensional for statistical purposes
 - concatenantes strings with other variables to create labels, legends, and file names
-- turns the data of the Steering_Angle column/variable into the absolute value of the data, making statistically relevant
+- cleans column names to become more usable in the user's selection of data
 - calculates correlation coefficient and covariancea and prints to terminal

 Your variable choices are below: